cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``collect.bytes``
      - Number of bytes collected by the Stream

-These metrics are available in the DataSets context:
+These metrics are available in the Datasets context:

 .. list-table::
    :header-rows: 1
    :widths: 40 60

-   * - DataSets Metric
+   * - Datasets Metric
      - Description
    * - ``store.bytes``
      - Number of bytes written